Table of Contents

 - SATA hard disk

 Most computers today contain a hard disk. and the large computers, such as servers contains huge numbers of hard disks.
 But the presence of a hard disk is not necessary to operate the device.
-The main reason for using these billions of hard disks is that their ability to hold a lot of data after a computer is shut down.
+The main reason for using these billions of hard disks is their ability to hold a lot of data after a computer is shut down.

 Secondary Memory Examples